sidkshatriya/rr.soft/README.md

 ```

 ## Why is Software counters mode not upstreamed to [`rr`](https://github.com/rr-debugger/rr.git) ?

-Software Counters mode rr modifications _may_ be upstreamed in the future.

 The ability to run without CPU HW performance counters is a large
 feature patch and would require additional time and effort to get merged